Skip to main content

 Sustaining AI Through Recommended Practices

-To sustain AI solutions, organizations are encouraged to focus on continuous monitoring, employee training, and ethical oversight.
+To sustain AI solutions and maintain long-term AI readiness, organizations are encouraged to focus on continuous monitoring, employee training, and ethical oversight.
 Periodic assessments help detect bias and validate outcomes.
 Maintaining detailed records of AI models and data sources supports transparency, while training programs assist employees in understanding both technical risks and behavioral considerations.

 The rise of shadow IT (unauthorized use of AI tools such as ChatGPT or Sora) highlights the importance of clear policies and proactive governance.
 Educational initiatives should highlight the risks of using public AI platforms for sensitive data and encourage responsible usage among teams.